 You can also just get external batteries from voltaic systems.

-The V11 can be used as an external power source for the LabQuest.
-It can supplement power for a LabQuest 2, but does not have sufficient current to ‘start-up’ the LabQuest 2.
+The V11 can be used as an external power source for the original LabQuest.
+It can supplement power for a LabQuest 2 or LabQuest 3, but does not have sufficient current to ‘start-up’ those units.
 The V39 does have enough power to ‘start-up’ a LabQuest 2 if the battery is dead in the device.
 The V60 Universal laptop battery can also be used to ‘start-up’ a LabQuest 2 with a dead battery.
+(LabQuest 3 has not been tested with these external batteries.)

 See the link below